Leslie T. Chang

 Leslie T. Chang (張彤禾 (Zhāng Tónghé)) is a Chinese-American journalist and the author of Factory Girls: From Village to City in a Changing China (2008).
 A former China correspondent for the Wall Street Journal, she has been described as "an insightful interpreter of a society in flux."

 Early life

 Chang was born in New York, United States.
 Chang's father was Leroy L. Chang, a physicist, researcher, professor, and Dean of Science at Hong Kong University of Science and Technology.
 Chang was raised outside of New York City, New York.

+Her grandfather, Zhang Shenfu, a mining engineer who had studied in the U.S. and then worked for the Kuomintang government, was bayoneted to death in 1946 by Communist soldiers.

 Education

 In 1991, Chang earned a degree in American history and literature from Harvard University.

-Career
+Published books

-In 2004, as a reporter for The Wall Street Journal, Chang visited Dongguan, Guangdong province, China.
+In 2004 as a reporter for The Wall Street Journal, Chang visited Dongguan, Guangdong province, China.

 Factory Girls

-In response to the negative press surrounding working conditions in Chinese factories, Chang decided to explore the subject from the perspective of the workers.
+In response to the negative press surrounding occupational safety and health in Chinese factories.
+Chang decided to explore the subject from the perspective of the workers.
 In 2004 she traveled to the South Central China factory city of Dongguan to document the lives of Wu Chunming and Lu Qingmin, two migrant workers who were born to poor farming families.
 The book follows their lives over three years and also includes the author's own family history of migration within China and to the West.

-Factory Girls was named one of the New York Times 100 Notable Books of 2008 and also received the 2009 PEN USA Literary Award for Research Nonfiction and the Asian American Literary Award for nonfiction.
-According to Chang's website, translations are forthcoming in French, Italian, Spanish, Dutch, Finnish, Portuguese, Chinese, Japanese, Thai, and Arabic.
+Factory Girls was named by the New York Times as one of 100 Notable Books in 2008 and also received the 2009 PEN USA Literary Award for Research Nonfiction and the Asian American Literary Award for nonfiction.